Data retention: Failed mandatory ISP retention legislation attempts

-Arguments against data retention
+Opposition

 While it is often argued that data retention is necessary to combat terrorism and other crimes, there are still others who oppose data retention.
 Data retention may assist the police and security services to identify potential terrorists and their accomplices before or after an attack has taken place.
 For example, the authorities in Spain and the United Kingdom stated that retained telephony data made a significant contribution to police enquires into the 2004 Madrid train bombings and the 2005 London bombings.

 The opponents of data retention make the following arguments: